[Investigation] Polish NGO pits porpoises vs Russia's Nord Stream 2

 "European energy policy must be decided in Europe, not the US.
 We fundamentally reject outside intervention and sanctions with extraterritorial effect," Maas told the Bloomberg news agency on Thursday.

-And all that meant the net result of the Trump sanctions might be just another row between Berlin and Washington, which let Moscow do what it wanted.
+And that meant the net result of the Trump sanctions might be just another row between Berlin and Washington, while Moscow does what it wanted.

-America's Nord Stream 2 bill "pits the US against Germany" rather than the Kremlin, and "that is a bad outcome and I am eager to avoid it," Dan Fried, a former US diplomat, said in Washington on Thursday.
+America's Nord Stream 2 bill "pits the US against Germany" rather than the Kremlin, and "that is a bad outcome and I am eager to avoid it," Dan Fried, a former US diplomat, said at a meeting of the Atlantic Council, a think-tank in Washington, on Thursday.

 But "that doesn't mean that the Germans are the problem," Fried added.

 "The Kremlin is the problem.
-It is their aggression and their use of energy as a coercive tool" that made Nord Stream 2 so dangerous he said.
+It is their aggression and their use of energy as a coercive tool" that made Nord Stream 2 so dangerous, he said.